sourabh451/Ultimate-CI-CD-Pipeline/README.md

 # Ultimate Continuous Integration and Delivery <br> Using Jenkins Pipeline for Spring Boot Java Application <br> with Maven, SonarQube, Argo CD, and Kubernetes
 ---
 ### Here is the YouTube link for the complete project video -> https://youtu.be/78BcqoUciyg
+### Here is the GitHub link for the Application Manifest Repository -> https://github.com/sourabh451/GitOps-Ultimate-CI-CD-Pipeline
 ---

 ![Ultimate CI-CD Pipeline Workflow](https://github.com/sourabh451/b/assets/134592493/156009d0-3d24-4310-9527-4441f6b197e6)